 - Agree an approval process to approve premium economy and business class flights by Head of Department/their delegate.

 What is the methodology for calculating carbon emissions of flights?

 How do I query the flight levy charged to my department?

-Departments can raise any flight levies queries by emailing firstname.lastname@example.org or calling 01865 614814.
+Departments can raise any flight levy queries by emailing firstname.lastname@example.org.

 Will departments have access to information on their flights and flight levies?

 At the end of the first year, each department will receive a report on its flights.
 This will provide departments with comprehensive data on departmental flights.